nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-narrative-logic.md

 CUI recommends the medication name is formatted in **bold**.
 The text narrative supports XHTML mark-up therefore the medication name could be marked-up within `<b>` HTML tags.

-If using a VTM  concept the name will just be the name of the VTM;
+If using a VTM  concept the name will just be the name of the VTM.

 `Paracetamol`

-If using a VMP concept the name will include the strength and form;
+If using a VMP concept the name will include the strength and form.
+The unit of measure associated with the strength may use an abbreviated term as this is part of the dm+d standard.

 `Paracetamol 1g tablets`

-if using an AMP concept the name will also include the manufacturer;
+if using an AMP concept the name will also include the manufacturer.
+The unit of measure associated with the strength may use an abbreviated term as this is part of the dm+d standard.

 `Paracetamol 1g tablets (Dawa Ltd)`